Can You Pour Concrete on Wet Clay Soil?

 Can I pour concrete during rainy weather if I have prepared the clay soil?

-No—wait for dry conditions to prevent further moisture issues that could compromise the concrete.
+It’s best to wait for dry weather to avoid moisture problems that could affect the concrete.

 What should I do if I notice cracks in the concrete after pouring?

-Yes, if cracks appear, assess the underlying soil conditions and consider consulting a professional for repairs and potential reinforcement.
+If cracks show up, check the soil conditions beneath and think about getting a professional’s help for repairs and possible reinforcement.

 How can I tell if my clay soil is adequately stabilized before pouring?